dmpelt/dmpelt.github.com/cv.md

 `2020`

+Flenner, S. et. al. (2020).
+Pushing the temporal resolution in absorption and Zernike phase contrast nanotomography: enabling fast in situ experiments. *Journal of Synchrotron Radiation, 27*(5).

 Vanrompay, H. et. al. (2020).
 Real‐Time Reconstruction of Arbitrary Slices for Quantitative and In Situ 3D Characterization of Nanoparticles. *Particle & Particle Systems Characterization*, 2000073.

 Parkinson, D. Y. et al. (2020).
 Tomographic Reconstruction for Synchrotron Tomography.
 In *Handbook on Big Data and Machine Learning in the Physical Sciences*, 65-82.